Claude 3.7 Sonnet vs Grok 4

 Where can I run Claude 3.7 Sonnet and Grok 4?

 Claude 3.7 Sonnet is available on Snowflake Cortex, GCP Vertex AI, Replicate API, OpenRouter, and AWS Bedrock.
-Grok 4 is available on Microsoft Foundry, OpenRouter, and Replicate API.
+Grok 4 is available on Microsoft Foundry, OpenRouter, Replicate API, and xAI Console.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing